marty90/errant/README.md

 This tool runs on Linux, and builds on top of the `tc-netem` tool.
 It also uses the `ifb` kernel module to shape incoming traffic.

+You need also Python3 with update versions of `pandas` and `scipy`.

 The tool is able to emulate profiles available in the `profiles.csv` file.
 Check it to have the complete list.